oschrenk/notes/node.md

 	> new Buffer(10);
 	<Buffer e1 43 17 05 01 00 00 00 41 90>
 	>

-`Buffer` allocates memory and leaves it uniinitialized which does mean that it might be initialized with dirty bytes.
+`Buffer` allocates memory and leaves it uninitialized which does mean that it might be initialized with dirty bytes.

 Writing strings to a buffer means that if you to cope with encodings.
 When creating a buffer with a string, it defaults to `UTF-8`